Bitcoin 101: The Complete Beginner's Guide

 1. Leaving Bitcoin on an Exchange

-We covered this above, but it bears repeating.
 Exchanges are targets for hackers.
 Mt.
 Gox (2014), QuadrigaCX (2019), FTX (2022) — billions in customer funds have been lost when exchanges failed.
 Move your Bitcoin to a wallet you control.

 2. Not Using Two-Factor Authentication